Boeing AH-64 Apache: Sea Apache

-During the 1980s naval versions of the AH-64A for the United States Marine Corps and Navy were examined.
+During the 1980s, naval variants of the AH-64A for the United States Marine Corps and Navy were examined.
 Multiple concepts were studied with altered landing gear arrangements, improved avionics and weapons.
 The USMC conducted a two-week evaluation of the Apache in September 1981, including shipboard operation tests.
-Funding for a naval version was not provided; the USMC continued to use the AH-1.
+Funding for a naval variant was not provided; the USMC continued to use the AH-1.